reflectivity/reflectivity.github.io/projects/simple_model.md

 #### sub_stacks

-Each sub_stack is made up of one or several layers.
+Each substack is made up of one or several layers.
 It has a unique name which is used to relate the substack to an entry in the `stack`.

 ``` YAML
     sub_stacks: